somebody32/generate-svg-on-the-server-with-js/README.md

-generate-svg-on-the-server-with-js
+Love JavaScript for generating SVG?
+Move it to the server!
 ==================================

-This repo contains the examples for my article about SVG generation on the server via JS
+This repo contains the examples for my article about SVG generation on the server via JS.